bradymadden97/bradymadden97.github.io/content/article/hola-and-ola-from-spain-and-portugal.md

 Quick shoutout to the bus driver for whipping this giant bus through tight curves all the way up this mountain.
 Less of a shoutout to the same bus driver for telling us to get off at the &quot;next stop&quot; when it turned out we definitely did not want to get off at the &quot;next stop&quot;.

 Anyways, our first real stop was the Castelo dos Mouros - The Castle of the Moors.
 Quick fact: The Moors occupied Portugal before the Portuguese and have left a lot of influence on the city. &quot;Al&quot; in Arabic means &quot;The&quot;, which is why a lot of Portuguese neighborhoods have names beginning with &quot;Al&quot;, such as the famous old district &quot;Alfama&quot;.
 This castle was frankly just right up my alley - hiking through nature up to a really high up beautiful view?
 That&#39;s vacation 101.
-This castle was from like 1000.
 I&#39;ll let the pictures say the rest but it was really really neat.

 <p>
 	<div style="width:100%;text-align:center;border-radius:10px;background-color:#f1f0ed">